-The Fort frequently hosts reenactments and living history demonstrations to visitors on Wednesday and Saturdays.
-There are also walking trails and a boardwalk through the forest where one can find shells, fish or picnic for lunch.
+The fort frequently hosts reenactments and living history demonstrations for visitors on Wednesdays and Saturdays.
+There are also walking trails and a boardwalk through the forest where one can find shells and fish or a place to have a picnic for lunch.

 The World Golf Hall of Fame is open daily (minus Thanksgiving and Christmas Day) from 10 am to 6 pm Monday through Saturday and 12 pm to 6 pm on Sunday!
-Admission is $20.95 and $5 for children.

-There are special exhibits that rotate through the year re-creating some of golf’s most iconic holes, the players experience where stories are told from the tournaments members and more.
+There are also special exhibits that rotate through the year re-creating some of golf’s most iconic holes.
+This is one of the unique things to do in Saint Augustine, FL.

 If you are looking for the best golf courses in Florida check out our list!

 The Saint Augustine Pirate and Treasure Museum is one of the fun things to do in Saint Augustine!
-This is the perfect museum to visit for families as it transports you back through 300 years of history all the way back to Jamaica!
+This is the perfect museum to visit for families because of the fun theme.
+It will transport you back through 300 years of history all the way back to Jamaica!

-Opened in 2010 you will be discover pirates of Sir Francis Drake and Robert Searles, you will be transported though different exhibits and over 800 artifacts.
+You will discover the pirates of Sir Francis Drake and Robert Searles as you walk through different exhibits with over 800 artifacts.

-At the museum you can view the world’s oldest wanted posters, Blackbeard’s treasure, oldest treasure chest, real cannons, Jolly Rogers’s Flag and guided pirate tours throughout the day.
-There is even a treasure hunt though the museum to keep the children entertained.
+At the museum, you can view the world’s oldest wanted posters, Blackbeard’s treasure, oldest treasure chest, real cannons, Jolly Rogers’s Flag, and guided pirate tours throughout the day.
+There is even a treasure hunt through the museum to keep the children entertained.

-The Ponce de Leon’s Fountain of Youth Archaeological Park is one best things to do in Saint Augustine if looking for something educational to do.
+The Ponce de Leon’s Fountain of Youth Archaeological Park is one of the best things to do in Saint Augustine if looking for something educational.
 Since 2400 BC the Native American Timucuan people began putting down roots in the area.

-Located in 1513 by Ponce de Leon and being settled by Pedro Mendez Aviles in 1565 this is the oldest settlement in North America as it was founded 55 years before the pilgrims settled Plymouth Rock.
+Located in 1513 by Ponce de Leon and then settled by Pedro Mendez Aviles in 1565, this is the oldest settlement in North America as it was founded 55 years before the pilgrims settled Plymouth Rock.

-From exploring the land, waters and the Timucuan civilization, the spring where the fountain of youth was discovered and it is the oldest attraction in Saint Augustine and Florida!
-You can even take a sip of water from the spring like Ponce de Leon said.
+From exploring the land, waters, and the Timucuan civilization, the spring where the fountain of youth was discovered is the oldest attraction in Saint Augustine and Florida!
+You can even take a sip of water from the spring like Ponce de Leon did.
 Or visit the Timucuan burial ground.

 Did You Find This Post Helpful?